Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Monte--Carlo simulations

-\paragraph{Time and error study.} One may think that fast computation times of QATS may sometimes be due to an error which would skip a substantial amount of steps in the procedure, but as indicated by \cref{Fig:EQ_vs_TQ_s1e0_n1e6_m3_p1e-4}, this is not the case.
-Indeed, when plotting each of the~$n_\mathrm{sim}$ measurements of log-time against log-root mean squared error in the setting~$n=10^6+1$, $m=3$, $p=10^{-4}$ and $\sigma = 1.0$, the two variables appear to be independent.
+\paragraph{Time and error study} One may suspect that fast computation times of QATS could be due to an error which would skip a substantial amount of steps in the procedure, but as indicated by \cref{Fig:Time_Errors}, this is not the case.
+When plotting each of the~$n_\mathrm{sim}$ measurements of log-time against log-root mean squared error in the setting~$n=10^6+1$, $m=3$, $p=10^{-4}$ and $\sigma = 1.0$, the two variables appear to be independent.

-\paragraph{Robustness.} A brief robustness study involving~$t$-distributed errors showed, as expected, that Viterbi is no more robust than QATS.
-The reason behind that is that both methods share the same input, namely the (log-)density evaluated at the observations, and both attempt to maximize a variant of likelihood.
+\paragraph{Misspecification and robustness} { We consider scenarios with model misspecification to reflect realistic settings where the model only holds approximately and parameters are estimated with error.
+Simulations in \Cref{sec:miss} demonstrate that QATS not more sensitive to model misspecification than Viterbi.} In addition, a robustness study with~$t$-distributed errors showed that Viterbi is no more robust than QATS.
+This is not surprising, as all methods share the same input: densities evaluated at each observation, and attempt to maximize certain likelihood scores.